Is Water A Human Right?

 Blue Gold (2008)

-Undeniably, water has become big business and has come to exert equally great social and environmental pressures (see Bottled Life).
-The film explores a sampling of these.
+Undeniably, water has become big business.
+In so doing, it has come to exert equally great social and environmental pressures on world water supplies.
+Blue Gold explores just a sampling of these contentious issues.

 According to The International Bottled Water Association (IBWA),